codejunkienick/testtask-signup/README.md

 * Add React-router examples with named routes and others
 * Write simple TODO List
 * Add example with form validation
+* Add test examples for Karma and PhantomJS
+* Resolve dependency issues

 ## About
 this is my starter kit